MIROC-DOC/model_description/md_en/d-summ.md

-At the end of the dynamics calculation, `MODULE:[MASFIX]`, The following procedure is used to make the correction.
+At the end of the dynamics calculation, `MODULE:[MASFIX]`, The correction is performed as follows.

-First, we discuss the grid points with negative water vapor content, The water vapor is distributed from the grid points directly below, Remove the negative water vapor.
+First, for the grid points with negative water vapor content,
+    The water vapor is distributed from the grid points directly below, Remove negative water vapor.
- If it is     $q_k < 0 $,
+    If this is $q_k < 0 $,

 $$
         q_k'      =  0          \\
         q_{k-1}'  =  q_{k-1} + \frac{\Delta p_k}{\Delta p_{k-1}} q_k
 $$

- However, this should only be done if this is $q_{k-1}' \ge 0 $.
+    However, this is only done for $q_{k-1}' \ge 0 $.

-Next, set the value to zero for the grid points not removed by the above procedure.
+The value is then set to zero for the grid points not removed by the above procedure.

-3. calculate the global integration value $M_q$
- Make sure this matches the $M_q^0$,
+3. calculate the global integration value $M_q$ and Make sure this matches the $M_q^0$,
- Multiply the global water vapor content by a certain percentage.
+    Multiply the global water vapor content by a constant percentage.

 $$
         q'' = \frac{M_q^0}{M_q} q'
 $$

-4. perform dry air mass correction.
+4. correcting the dry air mass.
- Similarly, calculate $M_d$,
+    Similarly, calculate $M_d$ and

 $$
         p_S'' = \frac{M_d^0}{M_d} p_S
 $$